 My Way Sauce

-If you’re relaxing near Eagle Beach, take a food break at Mama’s Food Truck.
+One of the best things to do in Aruba if you’re relaxing near Eagle Beach is to take a food break at Mama’s Food Truck.
 The Aruban steak, pork chops, chicken, and fish entrees pop with flavor when paired with My Way Sauce, Mama’s special lemon butter mixture.

 Entrees come with either rice, plantains, or fries.
 Also tasty is the chicken satay with peanut sauce.